 Carbon Dioxide Information Analysis Center (CDIAC) -- The CDIAC is an excellent source for comprehensive data on climate change and related matters.
 Users may be especially interested in the CDIAC Catalog, which includes much historical data on CO2 emissions as well as historical data on average temperatures.
 Note that the contents of the site are gradually being transitioned to other locations.

 Climate Data Online -- The National Oceanic and Atmospheric Administration's Climate Data Online site is an access to climate data maintained by the National Centers for Environmental Information.
 You can access data collected via means such as land-based monitoring stations, satellites, or sea-based observation stations, measuring topics such as temperature and amount of sunlight and amount of precipitation.
-The Quick Links will take you to many of the available data collections.
+The Quick Links and the Products will take you to many of the available data collections.

 Department of Energy Energy Information Administration (EIA) -- The EIA is a very extensive source for data on energy consumption in the United States, with both annual and monthly data available.
 The EIA also has a collection of "navigators" with additional data on various categories of energy, such as the Petroleum Navigator that includes national and state-level data on prices, production, and consumption.
 The EIA also has much international data available.